We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 Create Site Libraries

-This example setups an asset library called logos, which is private to the Tenant.
+This example setups an image asset library called logos, which is private to the Tenant.

 Add-PnPOrgAssetsLibrary "https://YourTenant.sharepoint.com/sites/assets/logos" -CdnType Private -OrgAssetType "ImageDocumentLibrary"

-It’s possible to add an image for each library if needed.
+It’s possible to add an icon (or thumbnail) to represent each image library if desired.

-It can take a while (anything from 1 hour to 24 hours) for the actions to complete, but you can then give your marketing team access to this Assets site and get them uploading imagery, creating folders or adding metadata as required.
+It can take a while (anything from 1 hour to 24 hours) for the above actions to complete, but you can then give your marketing team access to this Assets site and get them uploading imagery, creating folders or adding metadata as required to the Images libraries, and templates to the Office Templates Library.

 Once ready, anyone that’s responsible for maintaining SharePoint content will have access to option to a location called ‘Your Organization‘ from which to obtain corporate images.